Error-First Callbacks

 Callbacks Today

-And here's the thing that might be surprising: the Promise constructor itself takes a callback.
-The (resolve, reject) => { ... } function you pass to new Promise() is a callback - it just happens to be called synchronously, not asynchronously.
-The abstraction that replaced callbacks starts with one.
+The Promise constructor itself takes a function argument.
+The (resolve, reject) => { ... } function you pass to new Promise() is the executor.
+It runs synchronously during construction, so it is a different shape from a Node-style async callback.
+The abstraction that replaced many callbacks still starts with a function you hand to someone else's code.